microsoft/vscode-docs/docs/setup/network.md

 Similarly to extensions, a few other VS Code features don't yet fully support proxy networking, namely the CLI interface.
 The CLI interface is what you get when running `code --install-extension vscodevim.vim` from a command prompt or terminal.
 You can follow this issue's development in [GitHub](https://github.com/microsoft/vscode/issues/29910).

-Due to both of these constraints, the `http.proxy`, `http.proxyStrictSSL` and `http.proxyAuthorization` variables are still part of VS Code's settings, yet they are only respected in these two scenarios.
+Due to both of these constraints, the `setting(http.proxy)`, `setting(http.proxyStrictSSL)` and `setting(http.proxyAuthorization)` variables are still part of VS Code's settings, yet they are only respected in these two scenarios.

 ## Troubleshooting